Let’s Be Real About George Clooney’s Pregnancy

 When the world found out that George Clooney, age 55, was going to be a father of twins, the internet literally swooned.
 Matt Damon almost started crying.
 My phone blew up with questions about whether I thought they did IVF or not.

 When Janet Jackson’s pregnancy news became public, the internet exploded but in a different way.
 Everyone was extremely focused on her age.
 Several articles were written about the dangers of pregnancy in women at 50.
-I was quoted in articles and made TV appearances talking about it too.
+I was even quoted in articles and on news shows about her age too.

 Do you see where I’m going with this?
-Why is the world silent about the risk of advanced paternal age?
-Why aren’t we talking about George Clooney’s age?
+Why is the world silent about George Clooney’s age?
 We had no problem labeling 50-year-old Janet Jackson as “old.”
-And even before Janet Jackson had her baby, we learned about several other older male mega stars with pregnancy and delivery news: Jay Z at the age of 47 is expecting twins with his 35-year-old wife Beyoncé, and Mick Jagger age 73 just had a baby with his 29-year-old girlfriend.
-Mel Gibson age 62 with his 26-year-old girlfriend just had another baby too.
+And then even before Janet Jackson had her baby, we learned about two other older male mega stars with pregnancy news and a delivery: Jay Z at the age of 47 is expecting twins with his 35-year-old wife Beyoncé, and Mick Jagger age 73 just had a baby with his 29-year-old girlfriend.

-It’s awesome that celebrities are sharing their IVF stories.
-Fertility doctors should take the same opportunity to teach the public about pregnancy risks in older fathers in light of the recent celebrity pregnancies in the same way that we educated people about risks in older mothers with Janet Jackson’s pregnancy news.
+It’s awesome that celebrities are sharing their IVF stories but fertility doctors should take advantage of this huge opportunity and educate the public about the risks of advanced paternal age too.
+We should teach the public about pregnancy risks in older fathers in light of the recent celebrity pregnancies in the same way we educated people about risks in older mothers with Janet Jackson’s pregnancy.

 Here’s the real deal:

-3. Extremely rare genetic imprinting disorders like Angelman Syndrome and Beckwith–Wiedemann syndrome are also linked to older fathers.
+- Extremely rare genetic imprinting disorders like Angelman Syndrome and Beckwith–Wiedemann syndrome are also linked to older fathers

 Here’s what you can do to understand YOUR personal risk:

-1. Do a fertility sperm gene test.
-This test called Seed can help you understand what’s going on with your sperm DNA.
-Understanding the genetic abnormalities before you try to conceive will give you the information you need to make a decision about your personal path to pregnancy.
+- Do a sperm fertility gene test.
+There is a test called Seed that can help you understand what’s going on in your sperm DNA.
+Understanding the genetic abnormalities before you try to conceive will give you vital information you will need to make a decision about your personal path to pregnancy.
 The Seed fertility test is something every older father-to-be should take.
-This test looks deeper than a semen analysis to provide insights into sperm function.
-It can uncover potential problems with male factor infertility or poor embryo development, even when sperm counts look normal.
-This means that an otherwise healthy older man still might have fertility problems hiding in his DNA.
+It test looks deeper than a semen analysis to provide insights into sperm function.
+It can uncover potential problems with like make infertility and poor embryo development, even when sperm counts look normal even before you try to conceive.
+This means that an otherwise healthy older man with good sperm counts could still have fertility problems hiding in his DNA.
 There’s no time to waste for an older couple on the journey to parenthood.

 Here’s what you can do to be proactive:

-2. If you needed fertility treatment to get pregnant for baby number one, I hope that you won’t for baby number two but freeze sperm in case you will need more IUIs or IVF cycles to grow your family.
-And if your partner is pregnant after IUI , freeze enough sperm at your younger age in case you may need to do IUI again for baby number two.
-If you did IVF and you don’t have leftover embryos to grow your family, remember to freeze sperm too.
+- If you needed fertility treatment to get pregnant for baby #1, I hope that you won’t for baby #2 but freeze sperm in case you will need more IUIs or IVF cycles to grow your family.
+And if your partner is pregnant after IUI , freeze a vial because you may need to do IUI again for baby number two.
+If you did IVF and you don’t have embryos frozen also freeze sperm for the same reason.

-3. To give yourself your highest chances of success as an older father, take care of your overall health and take great care of yourself.
+- To give yourself your highest chance of success as an older father, take great care of yourself.
 Avoid diseases like diabetes, hypertension, and obesity by living your best life ever.
 Avoid binge drinking, heavy marijuana use and “sperm killers” aka cigarettes.
-Your sperm health is a peek into your overall general health.
+Your sperm health is a peak into your overall general health.
+It seems like risks for men go up over age 35 but the risk is clearly there for men over 50.